benjaminbiss/myMusic_FrontEnd/user_stories.md

 Technologies: React, JavaScript, AXIOS, HTML, CSS, Postman Total points: /50

-(5 points): As a developer, I want to make at least 10 good, consistent commits.
+X (5 points): As a developer, I want to make at least 10 good, consistent commits.

-(5 points): As a developer, I want to use the Create-React-App command to create my React project.
+X (5 points): As a developer, I want to use the Create-React-App command to create my React project.

-(10 points) As a developer, I want to use AXIOS on the frontend to consume my Music Library Django REST API.
+X (10 points) As a developer, I want to use AXIOS on the frontend to consume my Music Library Django REST API.

-(10 points) As a developer, I want to display the data (song title, album, artist, genre, and release date) from the API within a table on the frontend.
+X (10 points) As a developer, I want to display the data (song title, album, artist, genre, and release date) from the API within a table on the frontend.

 (5 points) As a developer, I want to create a delete button for each row on my table that will make a